K-Banks/On-The-Spotify/README.md

   * Editing README to include Project Proposal and Project Log sections
   * Spend rest of day planning project and reading documentation for Spotify API and Create React App functionality`

+* 7/17/18:
+  * Make successful API call in Postman and identified the 30 second preview URL

 ## Setup/Installation Requirement for Developers:

 * Clone repository on your local computer from https://github.com/K-Banks/On-The-Spotify.